4 Things to Know About The Columbus Real Estate Market in 2018

 As we push into 2018, numbers and predictions about the Columbus real estate market are being released based on surveys, studies and other reports.

-Here are four things that investors should know about Columbus real estate in 2018:
+Here are four things that investors should know about Columbus real estate market in 2018:

 The 2018 real estate forecast released by Trulia listed Columbus as one of the “10 markets on the move” for 2018.
 This listing is based on many measures, including job growth, property affordability, the percentage of population under 35 years old and the frequency of searches on their real estate listing.